binary-banter/binary-banter.github.io/content/redstone-simulator.md

 <br />

-# The "Minecraft is Weird" Section
+# The "Minecraft is Cursed" Section

 ## Order Matters for Tick Updates